 Taxpayers also need to submit a set of documents that serve as audited financial documents along with GSTR 9C.
-For instance, they have to submit – balance sheet, cash flow statement, profit and loss or income and expenditure account or other prescribed financial records.
+For instance, they have to submit – a balance sheet, cash flow statement, profit and loss or income and expenditure account, or other prescribed financial records.

 Typically, taxpayers with a total turnover of more than Rs.
-2 crore have to file GSTR 9C.
-This reconciliation certificate has to be signed by the GST auditor digitally and must emphasise on the liabilities or discrepancies noticed in any GST returns filed in a given fiscal year.
+2 crores have to file GSTR 9C.
+This reconciliation certificate has to be signed by the GST auditor digitally and must emphasise the liabilities or discrepancies noticed in any GST returns filed in a given fiscal year.

 These steps highlight how to download GSTR 9C online –